 - HLC615: Utilizing Expressive Sound and Music for Creativity and Healing

-Each course is three credits, offered in a hybrid, two-weekend, class-intensive format with guided study modules between each weekend.
+Courses are offered in a hybrid, two-weekend, class-intensive format with guided study modules between each weekend.

-Admission to the expressive and creative arts programs is competitive and based on a minimum 3.0 cumulative GPA on the undergraduate or graduate transcript and a minimum 3.30 GPA in each prerequisite course.
+Admission to the expressive and creative arts program is competitive and based on a minimum 3.0 cumulative GPA on the undergraduate or graduate transcript and a minimum 3.30 GPA in each prerequisite course.
 Students who successfully complete the Expressive Arts Institute in lieu of the three prerequisite courses must have a satisfactory recommendation from all faculty members in the institute.